Welcome to David Kato College!

 Join the College Music Scheme to access practice rooms, the instrument lending library and other musical activities.

-There will be 690 ensuite rooms which surround a central hub containing social spaces, a communal kitchen (in addition to the one in your flat), study spaces and quiet rooms.
+Modern ensuite rooms which surround a central hub containing social spaces, a communal kitchen (in addition to the one in your flat), study spaces and quiet rooms.

 David Kato College is part of a project to create 1,400 new student bedrooms on Campus East, together with flexible social spaces.
 Follow the project progress here.